thrashplay/incubator/packages/node/gemstone/entity-model/src/periodic/README.md

 ## Recognized Actions

 * **`timeElapsed`**: This action is sent to a periodic entity to indicate the game time has progressed.
 There are no guarantees of how much time will elapse between occurrences of this action, and the action's payload itself should be inspected to find out the current time.
-These actions will always have the `world` entity a their source,
+These actions will always have the `world` entity as their source,

 ## Recognized Transformations